Blog

 Conclusion

 Water is one of the most vital nutrients for life on the planet.
 Without water, we would perish within a matter of days.
-Our cells require water to function and therefore it is important to remain adequately hydrated.
+Our cells require water to function, and therefore, it is important to remain adequately hydrated.
 Dehydration can promote the risk for both inflammation and numerous diseases.
-The risk for becoming dehydrated is increased in those who do not hydrate enough, who have electrolyte imbalances, the elderly, women, those living a sedentary lifestyle and those with pre-existing diseases.
+The risk of becoming dehydrated is increased in those who do not hydrate enough, who have electrolyte imbalances, the elderly, women, those living a sedentary lifestyle and those with pre-existing diseases.

 In order to improve hydration, it’s important to opt for water from a clean source that is not devoid of minerals.
 Calcium and magnesium are important minerals that should be present in healthy drinking water.
 Water intake from other kinds of beverages impacts their ability to hydrate, with sugar-sweetened beverages being less dehydrated than other types of non-water beverages.
 Physical activity, drinking fluids at room temperature and drinking small amounts consistently throughout the day can improve hydration substantially.